MarcoDSilva/MarcoDSilva/README.md

 - 🔭 I’m currently open for new job opportunities.
 - ⚡ Fun fact: Studied 3D in the past and while learning Blender, now ended up using it in my software developer job.
 Funny world.
-- 🌱 I’m currently learning Ruby.
-Interesting language, let's see if I can do anything with it and React.
+- 🌱 Currently learning Django.

 <hr>
 <p>